Stability analysis through folds: An end-loaded elastica with a lever arm: Conclusion

 \section{Conclusion}

-We extended the theory of distinguished bifurcation diagrams to analyze the stability of variational problems characterized by fixed-free ends.
-Using this approach, the stability of elastica subjected to an end load through a rigid lever arm is investigated.
-The stability is determined through a qualitative examination of the plots, without performing a rigorous analysis such as conjugate point computations or determining the eigenvalues of the Hessian.
-Nevertheless, the stability index of at least one solution along a branch must still be established and was determined using bifurcation analysis.
-Despite their simplicity and relative abundance, elastica systems with lever arm have received limited attention.
-We presented several instances of multi-stability arising in these systems by tuning various parameters.
-Bi-stability or multi-stability is extensively investigated for Engineering applications such as energy harvesters, soft robotic arms, MEMS devices, miniature switches, etc., The proposed distinguished bifurcation diagrams may serve as invaluable tool in their design.
-The natural extension of this work is to extend them to three-dimensional elastic rods using Kirchhoff Rod theory.
-We restricted ourselves to the parameters which produce equilibrium with a maximum index of $2$.
-A key aspect of the current findings is the periodic nature of the system with respect to the rotation parameters.
-Parameters that generate the higher indices can also be explored.
-For example, the higher value of $P$ would generate equilibria with higher indices.
-In contrast to problems with fixed-fixed ends as in \cite{Rogers2004}, the present system exhibited periodicity with respect to the rotation parameters when one of its fixed ends is set free.
+The theory of distinguished bifurcation diagrams was extended to problems characterized by fixed-free ends for their stability analysis.
+Using a combination of bifurcation diagrams and fold information, the stability of elastica subjected to an end load through a rigid lever arm was studied.
+The stability is determined through a qualitative examination of the plots, without performing a rigorous analysis such as conjugate point computations or eigenvalue determination.
+Nevertheless, the stability index of at least one solution along a branch must be established, which was determined using bifurcation analysis.
+Despite their simplicity and relative abundance, elastica systems with a lever arm have received limited attention.
+We presented several instances of multi-stability arising in these special elasticas by tuning various parameters.
+Bi-stability or multi-stability is extensively investigated for engineering applications such as microfluidic devices~\cite{Hilber2016}, soft robots~\cite{Laschi2012, MajidiCarmel2014} and MEMS devices~\cite{zhang2007snap, maurini2007distributed}.
+Many modern functional materials~\cite{shen2020stimuli} have been developed, where electric, magnetic, optical, thermal, or solvent-based stimuli can be used to tune system parameters near instability, and thereby enabling actuation.
+The presented elastica system holds significant potential for designing variety of innovative mechanisms.
+The distinguished bifurcation diagrams can serve as an invaluable tool in their design.
+A natural extension of this work would be to apply a similar framework to three-dimensional elastic rods using the Kirchhoff rod theory~\cite{Dichmann1996}.

+We restricted our analysis to parameters that produce equilibria with a maximum index of $2$.
+Future work could explore parameters that generate higher-index equilibria.
+For example, larger values of $P$ would generate equilibria with higher indices.
+Another key aspect of the current findings is the system's periodic nature with respect to the rotation parameters.
+In contrast to problems with fixed-fixed ends in \cite{Hoffman2005}, the present system exhibited periodicity with respect to the rotation parameters when one of its fixed ends is set free.
+The free end allows for more freedom, limiting the possibility of configurations with higher stored elastic energy.
+But, increasing the parameters, such as $P$ allows their production.